BlockScope/plugins-for-blobs/README.md

 > 1 blob is equal to 1 lbf⋅s2/in, or 12 [slugs][slug].

-This is an attempt to refactor the [thoralf-plugin][thoralf-plugin] and the [uom-plugin][uom-plugin].
+This is refactoring of the [thoralf-plugin][thoralf-plugin] and the [uom-plugin][uom-plugin].

 Under the hood, the `thoralf-plugin` uses Z3 to solve equational theories.
 The `uom-plugin` solves trivial equations, rewrites and simplifies constraints and makes substitutions.

 [slug]: https://en.wikipedia.org/wiki/Slug_(unit)
 [uom-plugin]: https://github.com/adamgundry/uom-plugin